alkhrom/Git-demo2/index.md

 ## UTF-8 Encoding Algorithm

+If  a code point is below 128, write to UTF-8 "as is"/ For example,

-If  a code point is be
+If a code point is above

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE1NzkxMzk2MiwtMjAxNjY4ODg4OSwxND
+eyJoaXN0b3J5IjpbMjAyNzYyMjExMywtMjAxNjY4ODg4OSwxND
 IyMTA3NDksOTg4ODI1OTY0LC0xNTg4Nzk2NjZdfQ==
 -->